shotzi/iota_kidsFund/README.md

 They have a documented list what they got and how much they spend and for what purpose.

 They learn about trading and exchanges.
 The oldest son (16) has already a binance acount.
 So he can try to increase his money by trading.
-If that doesn't work its his money he is loosing .
+If that doesn't work its his money he is loosing :-)

-If the course goes up they benefit from the increase, but only if they didn't spend the money already.
+If IOTA rises they benefit from the increase, but only if they didn't spend the money already.

-They learn to not to spend the money and benefit from better exchange rates for iota in the long term.
+They learn to save the money and benefit from better exchange rates for iota in the long term.

 They can't loose the money in case they loose their password, because you still have the seed.